sample-accelerators/fragments/spring-boot-app-sso-auth-code-flow/README.md

 # Spring Boot AppSSO Authorization Code Flow Fragment

-A Fragment that include AppSSO OIDC Authorization Code Flow into your Spring Boot based Accelerator.
+A Fragment that includes AppSSO OIDC Authorization Code Flow into your Spring Boot based Accelerator.
 This enables a Spring Boot application to support authentication delegated to an AppSSO AuthServer.

 It adds Spring Security OAuth 2.0 and Thymeleaf dependencies on your `pom.xml` or `build.gradle.kts`.
 It includes `WebSecurityConfiguration` class that configures Spring Security to use OAuth 2.0.

-Include an additional Spring MVC Endpoint at `/protected/profile` to trigger the authorization flow and, when succesful, show the logged-in subject.
+It includes an additional Spring MVC Endpoint at `/protected/profile` to trigger the authorization flow and, when successful, show the logged-in subject.

-> This fragment can be used together with `app-sso-client` which configures the Tanzu Application Platform workload.yaml to bind the ClientRegistration claim.
+> This fragment can be used together with `app-sso-client` which configures the Tanzu Application Platform workload.yaml
+> to bind the ClientRegistration claim.
 This way Spring Boot is able to find the OAuth 2.0 Client Registration configuration at run-time.

 It will include a `application-local.yaml` which can be used for local development: fill in the AppSSO registered client credentials, which you can find with:

 ```bash
 NS=<your-developer-namespace>